bool IsNull { get; set; }

 Description

-The IsNull property of the SerializedProperty class indicates whether the current value of the property is null.
-This property is useful for checking if a serialized property has been assigned a value or if it remains uninitialized.
+The IsNull property of the SerializedProperty class indicates whether the value of the property is null.
+This is useful for checking if a property has been set or if it remains uninitialized.

 Usage